kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   bold(D) = "diag"(lambda_1, lambda_2, ...)
 $
 Those eigenvalues do not need to unique - some may have geometric multiplicity $>1$.
+However, the chosen eigenvectors must be independent to ensure $bold(S)$ is invertible.

+Calculating a diagonal form of the matrix (albeit in another basis) can be extremely useful for simplifying calculations, for example calculations where raw access to its eigenvalues is useful, or analyzing the properties of the transformation it represents.

 #figure(
   image("images/diagonalisability.png", width: 90%),
 ) <fig-diagonalisability>
-This can be derived from the fact that $n = sum "AM"_i$ due to the fundamental theorem of algebra.
+To be able to chose n independent eigenvectors, $sum "GM" = n$.
+The fundamental theorem of algebra states $n = sum "AM"$, hence if any eigenvalue's GM $<$ AM it cannot be diagonalized.

 == Normal Matrices
 Identities in terms of the Hermetian $bold(A^H)$ of a matrix will also be assumed to be valid for the real tranpose unless stated otherwise.